 I am a frequent traveler and use a variety of hotel chains, the main two being IHG and Hilton.
-I am a member of both programs and use them very differently.
-So which is a better loyalty program IHG Vs. Hilton Honors?
+I am a member of both programs and use them very differently, so which is a better loyalty program, IHG Vs. Hilton Honors?

 This post may contain affiliate links.
 Please read our disclosure and privacy policy for more information.